-Rochester College Study Hours Program for Student-Athletes
+Rochester University Study Hours Program for Student-Athletes

 See complete Study Hours Program

-The Athletic Department and the Academic Center for Excellence (ACE) are committed to the academic progress and success of student-athletes as they participate in intercollegiate competition and work toward earning their degrees at Rochester College.
+The Athletic Department and the Academic Center for Excellence (ACE) are committed to the academic progress and success of student-athletes as they participate in intercollegiate competition and work toward earning their degrees at Rochester University.

-Rochester College Study Hour Policies
+Rochester University Study Hour Policies

-In order to ensure that student-athletes have the opportunity for studying in their busy schedules, Rochester College student-athletes must participate in the RC Study Hour program.
+In order to ensure that student-athletes have the opportunity for studying in their busy schedules, Rochester University student-athletes must participate in the RC Study Hour program.
 Mandatory Study Hour time is required based on the following qualifications:

-*All first-time transfer students with a GPA below 2.4 must complete two mandatory hours of Study Hour time each week in the Academic Center for Excellence (ACE) during their first year (two semesters) at Rochester College.
+*All first-time transfer students with a GPA below 2.4 must complete two mandatory hours of Study Hour time each week in the Academic Center for Excellence (ACE) during their first year (two semesters) at Rochester University.

-*All student-athletes with a GPA below a 2.4 must complete mandatory hours (see scale below) of Study Hour time each week in the Academic Center for Excellence (ACE) until they raise their GPA above a 2.399.
+*All student-athletes with a GPA below 2.4 must complete mandatory hours (see scale below) of Study Hour time each week in the Academic Center for Excellence (ACE) until they raise their GPA above 2.399.